 Our capital requirements include construction and fixture costs related to the opening of new stores and remodeling expenditures for existing stores.
 Future capital requirements will depend on many factors, including the pace of new store openings, the availability of suitable locations for new stores and the nature of arrangements negotiated with landlords.
-In addition, we will incur construction costs in 2011 and 2012 related to building our new home office in Lynnwood, Washington.
 In that regard, our net investment to open a new store has varied significantly in the past due to a number of factors, including the geographic location and size of the new store, and is likely to vary significantly in the future.
+In addition, we will incur construction costs in fiscal 2011 and fiscal 2012 related to building our new home office in Lynnwood, Washington.

-During fiscal 2011, we expect to spend approximately \$35 million to \$37 million on capital expenditures, which will primarily relate to leasehold improvements and fixtures for the 44 new stores we plan to open in fiscal 2011 and the construction of our new home office building in Lynnwood, Washington.
+During fiscal 2011, we expect to incur approximately \$28 million to \$30 million on capital expenditures, which will primarily relate to leasehold improvements and fixtures for the 45 new stores we plan to open in fiscal 2011 and the construction of our new home office building in Lynnwood, Washington.
 There can be no assurance that actual fiscal 2011 capital expenditures will not differ from this expected amount.